greatcambino/Stack.self/README.md

 # Stack.self
 This app serves as a library of open-ended questions for users to ask themselves.
-This is a RESTful app
+This is a full-stack application with full CRUD functionality.

 * GitHub link: https://github.com/greatcambino/Stack.self